Block encoding of matrix product operators: Introduction

 \section{Introduction}

-Quantum signal processing (QSP) combined with ``qubitization'' provides a unifying paradigm for several quantum algorithms \cite{Gilyen2019, Low_2019, Martyn_2021}.
-The quantum eigenvalue transformation (QET) technique is part of this framework and facilitates a tailored polynomial transformation of the eigenvalues of a Hermitian matrix, which is typically a Hamiltonian $\mathcal{H}$ of a quantum system of interest.
-QET has versatile applications, like eigenspace filtering, ground state preparation or Hamiltonian simulation.
+Quantum signal processing (QSP) combined with ``qubitization'' provides a unifying paradigm for several quantum algorithms \cite{Gilyen2019, Low_2019, Martyn_2021, Kikuchi_2023}.
+The quantum eigenvalue transformation (QET) technique is part of this framework.
+It facilitates a tailored polynomial transformation of the eigenvalues of a Hermitian matrix, which is typically a Hamiltonian $\mathcal{H}$ of a quantum system of interest.
+QET has versatile applications, like eigenspace filtering, ground state preparation, and Hamiltonian simulation.

-In this whole process, the largest bottleneck is represented by the block encoding of $\mathcal{H}$.
-It is well known that a unitary operator embedding $\mathcal{H}$ exists, but decomposing such a unitary efficiently into one- and two-qubit gates requires some extra knowledge of the system and problem-specific techniques.
+In this process, the most significant bottleneck is represented by the block encoding of $\mathcal{H}$.
+It is well known that a unitary operator embedding $\mathcal{H}$ exists.
+However, decomposing such a unitary efficiently into one- and two-qubit gates requires some extra knowledge of the system and problem-specific techniques.
 In this context, we propose a versatile block encoding method based on a matrix product operator (MPO) representation of $\mathcal{H}$, where such an MPO form is typically known or can be constructed for systems of interest.
 Our method uses unitary dilations of the individual MPO tensors.
-Our approach achieves a block encoding with computational cost scaling only linearly with the system size $L$ and quadratically with the virtual bond dimension of the MPO $\chi$, while the number of ancillary qubits scales like the sum of $L$ and $\log(\chi)$.
+Our approach achieves a block encoding with a number of one- and two-qubit gates scaling only linearly with the system size $L$ and quadratically with the virtual bond dimension $\chi$ of the MPO, while the number of ancillary qubits scales like the sum of $L$ and $\log(\chi)$.

+The post-selection cost must also be accounted for in order to get a full picture of the computational cost.
+All block encoding methods share this issue, and it poses a challenge to the applicability of our algorithm, in particular, due to exponential decay in the system size.
+We will discuss this aspect in detail throughout the text and provide some ideas on how to overcome this limitation for finite systems.

 Our theoretical justification starts then in section \ref{sec_TN}, where we provide a concise definition of MPOs within the context of tensor networks.
 This quick introduction is followed by the description of our algorithm in section \ref{sec_circuit_rep}, which encodes such MPOs on a quantum computer.
-This task requires the use of ancillaries and measurements, as the MPO tensors are non-unitary in general.
+This task requires the use of ancillaries, measurements and post-selection, as the MPO tensors are non-unitary in general.